dsmallhoover/Quinn-Countdown/readme.md

 3. In HTML file, upload meme image and personalize the content.

-4. In JS file, change const countDownDate to your desired date.
+4. In JS file,

+    - Change const countDownDate to your desired date.

     - Adjust condition and message in the if statement.